When is Ross Kemp: On the NHS Frontline on ITV? Air-date, controversy and more - TheNewsTrace

 Ross Kemp: On the NHS Frontline will air Thursday 16th April at 8:30pm on ITV.

-For those who’re on the lookout for more to observe try our TV information
+For those who’re in search of more to look at try our TV information

 Add Comment